AVeselovski/le-portfolio/README.md

 ## NextJS

-This is done with NextJS with the purpose of testing out NextJS capabilities.
+This is done with NextJS with the purpose of learning & testing out NextJS capabilities.